 Our research consistently finds that data issues are a root cause of many problems encountered by modern corporations.
 One of the main causes of bad data is a lack of data stewardship – too often, nobody is responsible for taking care of data.
 Fixing inaccurate data is tedious, but creating IT environments that build quality into data is far from glamorous, so these sorts of projects are rarely demanded and funded.
 The magnitude of the problem grows with the company: Big companies have more data and bigger issues with it than midsize ones.
 But companies of all sizes ignore this at their peril: Data quality, which includes accuracy, timeliness, relevance and consistency, has a profound impact on the quality of work done, especially in analytics where the value of even brilliantly conceived models is degraded when the data that drives that model is inaccurate, inconsistent or not timely.
 That’s a key finding of our finance analytics benchmark research.

-Topics: Big Data, Planning, Predictive Analytics, forecasting, Governance, Operational Performance Management (OPM), Budgeting, close, Finance Analytics, Tax, tax data warehouse, Analytics, Business Analytics, CIO, Governance, Risk & Compliance (GRC), In-memory, Accounting, Business Intelligence (BI), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Applications (IA), Risk, risk management, Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM
+Topics: Big Data, Planning, Predictive Analytics, Governance, Office of Finance, Operational Performance Management (OPM), Budgeting, close, Finance Analytics, Tax, Analytics, Business Analytics, Business Intelligence, CIO, Governance, Risk & Compliance (GRC), In-memory, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Applications (IA), Risk, Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM

 The proliferation of chief “something” officer (CxO) titles over the past decades recognizes that there’s value in having a single individual focused on a specific critical problem.
 A CxO position can be strategic or it can be the ultimate middle management role, with far more responsibilities than authority.
 Many of those handed such a title find that it’s the latter.
 This may be because the organization that created the title is unwilling to invest the necessary powers and portfolio of responsibilities to make it strategic – a case of institutional inertia.
 Or it may be that the individual given the CxO title doesn’t have the skills or temperament to be a “chief” in a strategic sense.